Rajaditya Chola: Battle of Takkolam

 Battle of Takkolam, Takkolam is a town in Arakkonam taluk of the Vellore district, northern Tamil Nadu.

 The Rashtrakuta contingent at Takkolam included a collection of feudal militias and royal soldiers (from Western Gangas, Banas and Vaidumbas among others).
 Prince Rajaditya, in addition to the Chola warriors, was supported by a number of military personnel from Kerala (Chera) chiefdoms.

+At Takkolam in the North Arcot district, a major battle was fought.
+According to Rashtrakuta Inscriptions The Cholas fought bravely; Rashtrakuta inscriptions acknowledge that the Chola forces initially advanced with little resistance and that none dared to counter-attack.
+However, Manalera and Buduga are said to have succeeded in killing Prince Rajaditya's elephant.Chola records mentioned Prince Rajaditya fought courageously and earned the title 'Yanaimel Tunjiya'(he who died on the back of an elephant).

 The Battle of Takkolam, fought in 948–949 CE, resulted in the death of Rajaditya on the battlefield and the defeat of the Chola garrison at Takkolam.
 According to the Atakur inscription, during the battle, Rajaditya was struck while seated atop his war elephant by an arrow from prince Butuga II.
 The Chola prince died instantly.
 The Chola army was subsequently defeated and retreated in disorder.
 The collapse of the Chola resistance after the battle of Takkolam lead to the virtual destruction of the Chola empire.

 Here is an excerpt from Atakur inscription :